 The Himalayan Yeti

-Some say, it’s a myth; some say it exists.
+Some say, it’s a myth; some say they exist.
 No matter what the different beliefs are, I was absolutely not in the valleys to look out for Yeti.
-Just like any normal tourist trying to climb my way into these mystical mountains, my brush not happened with a real Yeti, but its footprints.
+This has been one of the most amazing of all the Himalayan Encounters I had; I was Just like any normal tourist trying to climb my way into these mystical mountains, my brush not happened with a real Yeti, but its footprints.
 At first, I thought it must be a bear, but bears do not have feet like human beings, rather their paws are round in shape.
-But, this foot 18” resembled that of a man, and a long trail, followed from top of the mountain slopes and going down.
-With massive 2.5 metres wide strides, this giant animal must have been not less than 20’, enough for researchers, scientists and wildlife enthusiasts start getting prepared for a trip to the Uttarakhand Mountains.
+But, this foot measuring 18” resembled that of a man, and a long trail, followed from top of the mountain slopes and going down.
+With massive 2.5 meters wide strides, this giant animal must have been not less than 20’, enough for researchers, scientists and wildlife enthusiasts start getting prepared for a trip to the Uttarakhand Mountains.